hanaDemma/Insurance-data-Analysis-week-3/README.md

 - Commit progress with clear messages.
 - Use pull requests (PR) to merge updates into the main branch.

+## A/B Hypothesis Testing
+## Objective
+- To Accept or reject the following Null Hypotheses:

+## Statistical Modeling
+## Objective
+- to make predictions or draw conclusions

+## Tasks
+- Create a new branch task-3 for this phase of development.
+- Commit progress with clear messages.
+- Use pull requests (PR) to merge updates into the main branch.

 ## Dependencies
 To ensure the project runs smoothly, the following libraries are required:
 - pandas
 - seaborn
 - scikit-learn
 - matplotlib
+- xgboost
+- mean_squared_error
+- r2_score
+- LinearRegression
+- DecisionTreeRegressor
+- RandomForestRegressor

 ## Contribution Guidelines
 - Fork the repository.